RoganMatrivski/BytePointerEncoder/README.md

 ## BytePointerEncoder
 ##### TODO : Change the title to something that makes sense.
-Idk what this is called.
+Idk what this algorithm is called.
 ---
 ### What is this?
 Simply put, this program encodes your data, paired with a key file as a reference, to an array of hexes.